 There are no formal entry requirements for this qualification.
+This qualification is regulated for learners aged 18 years and over.

 There is no requirement for any specific prior learning.
 We recommend that an initial assessment should take place to ensure the learner is capable of reaching the required standards.